Empowering Scientific Workflows with Federated Agents: Design

-An agent behavior is implemented as a Python class that inherits from the base \texttt{Behavior} type, as shown in \autoref{lst:behavior}.
+An agent is implemented as a Python class that inherits from the base \texttt{Agent} type: see \autoref{lst:behavior}.
 This class-based approach is simple, so existing code can be easily transformed into agents, and extensible through inheritance and polymorphism.
 Instance attributes maintain the agent's state, and methods define the actions and control loops.

 The \texttt{@action} decorator marks a method as an action, allowing other entities to invoke it remotely.
-(In the future, we plan to support adding metadata to the \texttt{@action} behavior to aid discovery discussed in \autoref{sec:design:components:exchange}.)
-A behavior can invoke actions on itself, as actions are simply Python methods.
-Methods not decorated as \texttt{@action} are private to the behavior.
-The \texttt{@loop} decorator marks a method as a control loop.
-Control loops are executed in separate threads, so a shared \texttt{threading.Event} is passed as an argument to each loop that signals when the agent is shutting down so that control loops can gracefully exit.
+An agent can invoke actions on itself, as actions are simply Python methods.
+Methods not decorated as \texttt{@action} are private to the agent.
+The \texttt{@loop} decorator marks methods as control loops.
+Control loops extend the actor model to enable the programming of autonomous behavior.
+Control loops are executed concurrently in an event loop; a shared \texttt{Event} is passed to each loop to signal agent shutdown, so that control loops can exit gracefully.
 A control loop can terminate early and the agent will remain running.
 Commonly, control loops are used to execute a routine on a regular interval, such as to check the state of the environment, or in response to an event.
-We provide two special control loop decorators, \texttt{@timer} and \texttt{@event}, that simplify behavior implementations for these scenarios.
+We provide special loop decorators, such as \texttt{@timer} and \texttt{@event}, that simplify agent implementations for common use cases.

-Two special methods, \texttt{on\_setup()} and \texttt{on\_shutdown()}, allow behaviors to define callbacks when starting or shutting down, such as to load/store state or initialize/destroy resources.
-Multiple inheritance of behaviors enables the creation of composite agents.
+Two special methods, \texttt{agent\_on\_startup()} and \texttt{agent\_on\_shutdown()}, allow agents to define callbacks when starting or shutting down, such as to load/store state or initialize/destroy resources.
+Multiple inheritance of agents enables the creation of composite agents.